 But the truth is that cannabis can be addictive for some, and not at all to others.
 The majority of people that use marijuana — either recreationally or medicinally — will not become addicted.
 However, it is absolutely possible for a person to become addicted to using cannabis.

 Scientific research indicates that, yes, cannabis can be addictive.
 About one in 10 people that use cannabis will develop an addiction, according to a 2018 study conducted by Columbia University and the New York State Psychiatric Institute.

-The DSM-5 now recognizes cannabis addiction as a “cannabis use disorder,” defined as “the continued use of cannabis despite impairment in psychological, physical, or social functioning.”
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) now recognizes cannabis addiction as a “cannabis use disorder,” defined as “the continued use of cannabis despite impairment in psychological, physical, or social functioning.”

 Basically, when someone continues to regularly use cannabis despite its negative consequences on their life, they may have developed a loss of control over their use and could be addicted to cannabis.
 Those with cannabis use disorder may not be aware that this has happened, and they may not even be aware that their behavior is causing problems for themselves and others.

 It is estimated that about 22.1 million people globally (that’s about 0.3% of the world’s population) suffer from a cannabis use disorder.

 Is THC addictive?

 THC is the chemical component in cannabis that causes the altered state or feeling of being high.
 THC acts on CB receptors all over the brain and body.
 Some of the receptors are in a part of the brain known as the reward pathway.
 By activating this reward pathway, the drug taking behavior is reinforced.
 Tolerance to this high builds quickly however, so dose escalation is necessary to continue to achieve the same psychological effects.
 It is this high that those with cannabis use disorder are chasing, often prioritizing cannabis over other important activities.
 Therefore, yes, THC can be addictive.